 Today we learned that process mapping is a pictorial representation of tasks that make up a process.
 We discussed the symbols that are used in process mapping.
-We explored an example of a consumer process map to see how process mapping can be used to show a consumer's decision.
-Lastly, we explored an example of a firm process map to see how process mapping can be used to show a firm process.
+We explored an example of a firm process map to see how process mapping can be used to show a firm process.
+Lastly, we learned why we process map and where process mapping is used